TerraStake-org/proof-bundle-verifier-/README.md

 **Proves:** Data hasn't been tampered with (content-addressed)

 "⚠️ This is a working demo of our Bitcoin-anchored VRF system.
-The UI and cloudfare connection is basic because we're focused on the cryptography.
+The UI and cloudflare connection is basic because we're focused on the cryptography.
 The verification is production-ready."
 Test it, verify.
 ---